IBM/restconf-driver/docs/Installation.md

 ## Onboarding Driver into LM

-Onboarding Driver into LM
-Use lmctl for onboard the driver into LM.
-For full details on how to install or use lmctl, refer to its documentation.
+Use lmctl for  For full details on how to install or use lmctl, refer to its documentation.

 The following command will onboard the RestConf Driver into CP4NA environment called 'dev01':